 Imagine that, you are head of a functionally structured traditional organization.
-You are asked to clarify your customers and your defined offerings to these customers.
+As a first step of the transition to the new operating model, think that you are asked to clarify your customers and your defined offerings for these customers.

 - What is your organization’s purpose in regard to your customers?